miyagawa/docker-plenv-vanilla/README.md

 ## Build yourself

+You can customize the list of perls in `stack/perls.txt`.

 ```
 > make build
 ```

-This will take about 2 hours to get all the perls built.

 Now you get an image called miyagawa/plenv with plenv setup for all available perls on CPAN under `/root/.plenv`.